Skip to main content

 Do not use different brands of semaglutide at the same time.

-Rybelsus is a tablet taken once a day at least 30 minutes before the first food, beverage, or other oral medications of the day with no more than 4 ounces of plain water only.
-After 30 minutes of taking the tablet you may eat, drink or take other oral medicines.
+Semaglutide oral tablet (Rybelsus) is taken once a day at least 30 minutes before the first food, beverage, or other oral medications of the day with no more than 4 ounces of plain water only.
+After 30 minutes of taking the tablet, you may eat, drink, or take other oral medicines.
 Swallow tablets whole.
 Do not split, crush, or chew tablets.

 Blood sugar can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.